Disc parking: Procedure

 Upon arrival at a parking lot requiring parking disc, the parking disc is set and put on display behind the front windshield.
-The disk has a thumb wheel (or knurling-wheel) at the upper side that makes the clock face turn around its center point, allowing it to show different clock times.
+The disc has a thumb wheel (or knurling-wheel) at the upper side that makes the clock face turn around its centre point, allowing it to show different clock times.
 The standard parking clock can show a full twelve hours, with additional marks for each half-hour.
 The time to be set is rounded up from the actual arrival time, for example a 10:00:01 arrival would be set to 10:30, while a 10:29:59 arrival would also be set to 10:30.
-The legal requirements are that "parking is allowed when the vehicle shows a parking-disk that is easily readable from the outside and whose clock-hand points to the mark of the half hour that follows the time of arrival".
+The legal requirements are that "parking is allowed when the vehicle shows a parking disc that is easily readable from the outside and whose clock-hand points to the mark of the half hour that follows the time of arrival".

-The latest departure-time is calculated from the displayed arrival-time on the parking-disk based on the indicated maximum parking-time.
-For example, if the parking-disk was set to 10:30 and the parking-sign indicated a one-hour maximum parking time, then free parking would end at 11:30.
+The latest departure-time is calculated from the displayed arrival-time on the parking disc based on the indicated maximum parking-time.
+For example, if the parking disc was set to 10:30 and the parking-sign indicated a one-hour maximum parking time, then free parking would end at 11:30.
 The system is intentionally set up in a way that only full and half hours are used to indicate arrival and departure.
 Arriving at 10:02 in a parking disc zone of one hour maximum parking-time invokes a departure time of 11:30, and hence an effective time interval of 88 minutes for free parking after arrival.
 In short, if the parking-sign shows a limit of one hour maximum parking-time, then the effective maximum parking-time is 61 to 90 minutes because the difference to the next half hour is added.

 Drivers risk getting a ticket (if a parking enforcement officer arrives before the beginning of the indicated interval) if they set the arrival time too far into the future in an attempt to extend the allowed departure time.
-Drivers can, however, surreptitiously change the time on the disk before it expires, risking discovery only if an enforcement officer is nearby at the time or if the car had been previously noted by said officer.
+Drivers can, however, surreptitiously change the time on the disc before it expires, risking discovery only if an enforcement officer is nearby at the time or if the car had been previously noted by said officer.